OperationCode/START_HERE/README.md

 Once you've joined Operation Code as a member, after your first PR (pull request) contribution is accepted, please fill out [this form](https://goo.gl/forms/dxbEmwMuGRrJudeK2) to get your sticker!

+# General Steps for making successful PR

+Steps for making a successful PR in Github

+1. Find the repository you would like to make a PR to

+2. Fork it

+3. Clone your forked repository using

+git clone <link>

+4. Make changes to the cloned repos

+5. Then run the three commands

+git add .
+git commit -m "<description>"
+git push origin master

+6. Goto ur forked repos and click on Pull Request

+7. Then make a Pull Request

+Now you have 1 PR if the  parent repository merges your PR

 # Open Source Maintenance Policy

 You can find our official [Open Source Maintenance Policy](open_source_maintenance_policy.md) in this repo.